 Enjoy a beachside beverage

-Across from Diggies café on North Beach is PEPE'S, a nautical-inspired bar with an oversized deck and fantastic ocean views, perfect for an afternoon Aperol spritz.
-For a more laid-back setting, visit The Illawarra Brewery opposite City Beach, where you can't go past a tasting paddle from the local Illawarra Brewing Co paired with moreish American-style snacks (try the sticky barbecue hot wings with smoked mayonnaise).
-Wine lovers should make a beeline for The Throsby, a chic 50-seater bar with an extensive wine list showcasing more than 50 boutique winemakers from around the world.
-Later on, the atmospheric Howlin' Wolf promises an ever-changing collection of more than 100 whiskies and live music from Thursday till Saturday.
+Just after you cross the Sea Cliff Bridge, stop for a drink at the Scarborough Hotel.
+This small town pub was originally built in 1886 and has one of the most stunning views from its perch atop coastal cliffs.
+Sit outside to soak it all in.
+Once in town, you'll find PEPE'S on North Beach, a nautical-inspired bar with an oversized deck and fantastic ocean views.
+For a more laid-back setting, visit The Illawarra Brewery opposite City Beach, where you can't go past a tasting paddle from the local Illawarra Brewing Co.
+Wine lovers should head to The Throsby, a chic 50-seater bar with an extensive wine list showcasing more than 50 boutique winemakers.
+Later on, the Howlin' Wolf promises an ever-changing collection of more than 100 whiskies and live music from Thursday till Saturday.

 Skydive over Wollongong

 Skydive Sydney-Wollongong takes you on a scenic plane ride over the coast before you make the crucial jump, 14,000 feet up.
 While secured to your tandem skydive instructor, expect to freefall at speeds of up to 220 kilometres (137 miles) per hour before the chute is pulled and you soar serenely down to earth, taking in the dramatic views over Wollongong before landing on North Beach.
 It's one of the most spectacular skydives in Australia.